Scotland men's national basketball team

-The Scotland national basketball team represents Scotland in international basketball competition.
-It is organised by basketballscotland, the sport's governing body in Scotland, which merged with England and Wales to form the Great Britain national team.
-The Scotland national team used to compete in FIBA Europe's Division C. Scotland's direct affiliation to FIBA ended on 30 September 2016.
-To date, Scotland's main accomplishments were two qualifications to the EuroBasket, Europe's main basketball event.
-Further, the team won five bronze medals at the FIBA European Championship for Small Countries.
+The Scotland national basketball team (Nickname: The Cabers) represents Scotland in international basketball competition.
+It is organised by basketballscotland, the sport's governing body in Scotland.
+Scotland joined FIBA in 1947; their direct affiliation to FIBA ended on 30 September 2016, after a transition period following the formation of the Great Britain national team in 2006.
+The only active international competition the team can now participate in is the basketball tournament at the Commonwealth Games.

 History

 EuroBasket 1951

 The Scottish team's first European championship competition was at EuroBasket 1951 in Paris.
 They lost their eight games and finished 16th place out of 18.
 They outranked Luxembourg, who had had the misfortune of being in a five-team preliminary group instead of a four-team group (and losing all of their games), and Romania, who had dropped out of the tournament at the last minute.

 EuroBasket 1957

 Six years later, at the EuroBasket 1957 in Sofia, Scotland competed much better.
 There, the squad won one of its three preliminary round games to be relegated to the classification round.
 The first match in that round pitted Scotland against Albania, who had also not yet achieved a victory in EuroBasket competition.
 The Scots proved the better, 69–56.
 Afterwards, they lost their next six matches but showed considerable improvement from the last tournament.
 They competed against Austria and West Germany the whole game until they finally ceded by one point and five points respectively to finish the classification round 1–6 in 15th place overall, ahead of Albania which they beat twice.